PANDORA WHITE SWISS SHEPHERDS

 WEEK FOUR

-The puppies are getting solid food now: soaked biscuits, goat's milk and special puppy mousse mixed together which they love.
-Of course, they still like to drink from mum Willow too.
+The puppies are getting solid food now: soaked biscuits, goat's milk and special puppy mousse mixed together.
+Of course, they still like to drink from Winter too.
+The pinkish discolouring on their muzzle and paws is just saliva stain from mum cleaning her pups after feeding.
+It will disappear when they get older.

 WEEK THREE

-The eyes and ears have opened fully and their teeth are coming through.
-They are interacting with each other a lot now and responding to us.
-Today was their first experience outside.
+The eyes and ears have opened.
+They are playing and interacting with each other actively now and in these photos was their first time outside.

-We have given all puppies and Willow a worm treatment.
+This week we will give all puppies and Winter a worm treatment.
 This is routinely done around 3, 5 and 7 weeks of age, because young animals are much more susceptible to get worms and to sustain damage from worms.
 We start with a very mild worming product with 3 week old puppies.
-It is not advised to use worm or flea treatment at the same time as vaccinating your puppy, wait 10 days to avoid overloading your puppy's immune system.

 WEEK TWO

 The puppies are growing fast.
-Their eyes and ears are now opening, their mobility is developing to crawling through the whelping box, starting to interact with each other and responding to us.
-They still sleep and drink for the majority of the time.
-This week there are photos and a video of them.
+Their eyes and ears are now opening, their mobility is developing to crawling through the whelping box, starting to interact playfully with each other and responding to us.

 WEEK ONE

-When the puppies are born, they are born deaf and blind and their main needs are warmth and milk.
+When the puppies are born, they are in desperate need of warmth and milk.

 We make sure they are getting both.

 The whelping box gets cleaned twice a day, so the puppies stay dry and clean.
 Puppies are born blind and deaf.
-After 10-14 days their eyes and ears are opening up, and they start exploring.
+After 10-14 days their eyes and ears open up.